Faeq-F/HackawayV7/README.md

-Get to the Royal Hackaway V7 Discord
+Get to our Royal Hackaway V7 project